John Graham Dalyell: Life

 In 1832/3, "John G. Dalyell, advocate" is listed as residing at 54 Hanover Street in Edinburgh's New Town.

 On 22 August 1836 he was created a knight by letters patent, and on 1 February 1841 succeeded his brother, Sir James Dalyell, as sixth baronet of Binns.
 Rare and Remarkable Animals of Scotland, with practical observations on their nature, he finished in 2 vols, in 1847.
 The publication of this beautifully engraved work was unfortunately delayed for nearly five years, owing to a dispute and a law process with the engraver, and the delay deprived Dalyell of the full credit of several of his discoveries in connection with medusae.

 The first volume of his last and great work, The Powers of the Creator displayed in the Creation, or Observations on Life amidst the various forms of the humbler Tribes of Animated Nature, was published in 1851.
 The second volume, after the author's death, was brought out in 1853, under the superintendence of his sister, Miss Elizabeth Dalyell, and Professor John Fleming, D.D., while the third volume was delayed until 1858.
 Dalyell became an enrolled member of the Highland and Agricultural Society of Scotland in 1807, and in 1817 was presented by his fellow members with a piece of plate for the invention of "a self-regulating calendar".
 He was one of the original promoters of the Zoological Gardens of Edinburgh and 'preses' of the board of directors in 1841.

 He died at 14 Great King Street, Edinburgh, 7 June 1851, and was buried beside his ancestors in Abercorn Church.
-He was never married, and his successor in the baronetcy was his brother, Sir William Cunningham Cavendish Dalyell.
+He was never married, and his successor in the baronetcy was his brother, Sir William Cunningham Cavendish Dalyell RN.